What is telemetry: Understanding data collection for system optimization

 What is telemetry?

-Telemetry refers to the process of collecting data from remote or inaccessible points and transmitting it to IT systems for monitoring and analysis.
-The word "telemetry" comes from the Greek roots "tele" (remote) and "metron" (measure), which accurately describes its function: measuring things from a distance.
+Telemetry refers to the process of collecting data from remote or inaccessible points and transmitting it to IT systems for monitoring and analysis, playing a crucial role in information technology across various sectors.
+The word “telemetry” comes from the Greek roots “tele” (remote) and “metron” (measure), which accurately describes its function: measuring things from a distance.

 In today’s digital landscape, telemetry data includes logs, metrics, events, and traces that applications and systems produce.
 This information is critical for understanding performance, identifying issues, and optimizing operations.